-Instructor: Mansour Formerly known as: C240B MEC ENG 241A Marine Hydrodynamics I 3 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 Navier-Stokes Equations.
+Instructor: Mansour Advanced Marine Structures II: Read Less [-] MEC ENG 241A Marine Hydrodynamics I 3 Units Terms offered: Fall 2016, Fall 2015, Spring 2014 Navier-Stokes Equations.
 Boundary-layer theory, laminar, and turbulent.
 Frictional resistance.
 Boundary layer over water surface.
 Separated flow modeling.
 Steady and unsteady flow.
 Momentum theorems.
 Threedimensional water-wave theory.
 Formulation of wave resistance of ships.
 Michell's solution.
 Wave patterns.
 Applications.
-Objectives Outcomes Course Objectives: To provide students with a sufficient introduction to each of the topics of the course so that he/she will be able to understand the background of current literature in the hydrodynamics of marine vehicles, offshore engineering, and other ocean-related activities.
+Marine Hydrodynamics I: Read More [+] Objectives Outcomes Course Objectives: To provide students with a sufficient introduction to each of the topics of the course so that he/she will be able to understand the background of current literature in the hydrodynamics of marine vehicles, offshore engineering, and other ocean-related activities.
 Student Learning Outcomes: Students with ocean- and marinerelated interest will develop the necessary theoretical and experimental background to keep up with existing literature and begin research on contemporary topics.
 Rules & Requirements Prerequisites: Mechanical Engineering 165 recommended or graduate standing Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Instructor: Yeung

-MEC ENG 241B Marine Hydrodynamics II 3 Units

-Terms offered: Spring 2017, Spring 2016, Fall 2014 Momentum analysis for bodies moving in a fluid.
+Instructor: Yeung Marine Hydrodynamics I: Read Less [-] MEC ENG 241B Marine Hydrodynamics II 3 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 Momentum analysis for bodies moving in a fluid.
 Added-mass theory.
 Matched asymptotic slender-body theory.
 Small bodies in a current.
 Theory of motion of floating bodies with and without forward speed.
 Radiation and diffraction potentials.
 Wave forces.
 Hydro-elasticity formulation.
 Ocean-wave energy.
 Memory effects in time domain.
 Second-order formulation.
 Impact hydrodynamics, Hydrofoil theory and lifting surface.

-Objectives Outcomes

-Course Objectives: To provide students with a sufficient introduction to each of the topics of the course so that he/she will be able to understand the background of current literature in the hydrodynamics of marine vehicles, offshore engineering, and renewable ocean energy

-Student Learning Outcomes: Students with ocean- and marinerelated interest will develop the necessary theoretical and experimental background to keep up with existing literature and begin research on contemporary topics.

-Rules & Requirements

-Prerequisites: 260A or 241A, or CEE 200A recommended

-Hours & Format

-Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week
+Marine Hydrodynamics II: Read More [+] Objectives Outcomes Course Objectives: To provide students with a sufficient introduction to each of the topics of the course so that he/she will be able to understand the background of current literature in the hydrodynamics of marine vehicles, offshore engineering, and renewable ocean energy Student Learning Outcomes: Students with ocean- and marinerelated interest will develop the necessary theoretical and experimental background to keep up with existing literature and begin research on contemporary topics.
+Rules & Requirements Prerequisites: 260A or 241A, or CEE 200A recommended Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Mechanical Engineering/Graduate

-Grading: Letter grade.